 The platform was initially released on iOS devices, before being made available to Android and Windows devices, and also released as a Vine web service.
 Vine initially saw rapid growth and was the most downloaded free app on the Apple App Store in 2013, making it the fastest-growing company in the world within that same year.

 The platform under the ownership of Twitter initially experienced rapid development and innovation driven by the addition of various revolutionary features, which further cemented its position as the primary short-form video hosting service in the world.
-In 2015, it launched a children-friendly version known as Vine Kids to offer a platform that was safe for children and exposed them to a wider market.
-This was especially ingenious since the actual app was rated 17+ and over a quarter of their user fees were between the ages of 18 to 24.
+In 2015, it launched a children-friendly version known as Vine Kids to offer a platform that was safe for children and exposed them to a broader market.
+This was especially ingenious since the actual app was rated 17+, and over a quarter of their user fees were between the ages of 18 to 24.

 By the end of 2015, the Vine platform had amassed over 200 million active users, and over 100 million users were accessing the platform every month.
 Through its “revine” feature (similar to the “retweet” concept employed by Twitter), their videos could be watched and shared quickly across several other social media platforms.
 This allowed them to truly capitalize on the concept of “viral” videos and helped their top users like Shawn Mendes, KingBach, Logan Paul, Brittany Furlan, and Lele Pons amass a massive follower base.